 5 Secrets to Winning Merit Aid

 “There is money out there for college.”
-Parents, panicking over the astronomical cost of tuition, hear this reassuring but somewhat vague advice all the time from friends, neighbors, or the media.
+Parents, panicking over the astronomical cost of tuition (an even more commonplace occurrence post-COVID-19), hear this reassuring but somewhat vague advice all the time from friends, neighbors, or the media.
 They have faith that if they simply follow the rainbow of FAFSA forms, local scholarships, and the whims of the financial aid officers at the schools to which their high-achieving children apply, a pot of gold is sure to await them.
 Unfortunately, the vast majority of middle to upper-middle class families end up discovering that pot not as full as expected or, worse, entirely empty.

 Let’s begin with a brief summary of merit aid’s institutional purpose: In an effort to boost attendance and meet enrollment targets, many colleges have devoted an increasing share of their budgets to attracting desirable students via the offering of merit-based (i.e. non-need-based) financial aid.
 Using merit scholarships to lure high-achieving or high-scoring students can improve a college’s ranking and prestige.
 In other words, these schools aren’t handing out money because they are nice or because they know that your 401K took a hit last year—they are doing it because your sons and daughters represent a valuable commodity to them.
 Recognizing this reality is the first step toward achieving a winning mindset with regard to the procurement of merit aid.